bwsw/sj-platform/SJDocs/source/Tutorial.rst

 This tutorial is aimed to represent  SJ-Platform and give a quick start for a user to see the platform at work.

-The demo project presented below is an example code developed to demonstrate a user how to run his first SJ module.
+The demo projects presented below are example tasks developed to demonstrate a user how to run his first SJ module.
 A step-by-step guidance will help to deploy the system in a local mode (minimesos) or at a cluster (Mesos) and to implement a module example to a real-life task.

 Through an example project a user will get to know the system structure, its key components and general concepts of the platform workflow.